MohamedAmrF/Twitter-Stocks-Scraper-using-Selenium/README.md

 Update the USERNAME and PASSWORD variables in the script with your Twitter login credentials.

 ## Script Usage
+Before running the script add the username and password of your twitter account in lines 14 and 15.
 1. Run the script:

 ```bash